fjiang316/Recipe_Calorie/README.md

 However, if we can generate another column that indicates people's satisfactory with either thumbs up, thumbs down, or somewhere in middle, there might be some dependency between this new column and the missingness of review, thus making its missingness MAR, because it is highly possible that people who select somewhere in middle for satisfactory are the one who do not submit a review.

 ### Missingness Dependency
+Since we are interested in people's preference of calaories' level over time, and we believe that their preference can be expressed through their rating of recipe, we decide to examine the `rating` column as well here.

+We noticed that there are a lot of missing values in the rating column, we wanted to know whether the missingness of rating depends on other columns or not.

+We constructed permutation tests to determine the relationship.
+We have decided to test the dependency between the missingness of `rating` with two columns: `minutes` and `calories (#)`.

+#### 1. Rating and Minutes
+Null Hypothesis: The missingness of rating does not depend on minutes

+Alternative Hypothesis: The missingness of rating depend on minutes

+We created a new column indicating the missingness status of the `rating`, and shuffled this column for our permutation.
+Since `minutes` is numeric, we used the absolute mean difference of `minutes` when `rating` is and is not missing as our test statistics.

+Below shows the empirical distribution of our test statistics in 1000 permutations, the red line indicates the observed test statistics.

+<iframe src="figures/empi_dist_minute_rate.html" width=800 height=600 frameBorder=0></iframe>

+From the graph above and out permutation test, we get a p-value that's greater than our significance level of 5%.
+So we fail to reject the null hypothesis.

+**Therefore, we conclude that it is highly possible that the missingness of `rating` *<u>does not</u>* depend on `minutes` column.**

+#### 2. Rating and Calories (MAR)

+Null Hypothesis: The missingness of rating does not depend on calories (#)

+Alternative Hypothesis: The missingness of rating depend on calories (#)

+Similar to the first test with minutes, we created a new column indicating the missingness of `rating` for each row record, and shuffled this column for permutation.
+Likewise, because `calories` is a numerical variable, we use the absolute mean difference of `calories` when `rating` is and is not missing as our test statistics.

+The plot below shows the empirical distribution of our test statistics in 1000 permutations, the red line indicates the observed test statistics.

+<iframe src="figures/empi_dist_cal_rate.html" width=800 height=600 frameBorder=0></iframe>

+From this graph and our test, we get a p-value that's significantly less than our significance level of 5%.
+So we reject the null hypothesis.

+**Hence, we conclude that the missingness of `rating` *<u>depends</u>* on the `calories` column.**

+---
+## Hypothesis Testing